Sustainability Leadership Awards

 NAU Sustainability Leadership Awards

 The purpose of the campus sustainability awards is to recognize those who have enhanced the culture of sustainability on the NAU campus and surrounding community.
 For the Environmental Caucus, sustainability means increasing the health of our community and our planet through an understanding of, and actions to enhance, the stability, resilience, and diversity of our intertwined natural, social, economic, and cultural systems.
 A sustainability award nominee should recognize these links and undertake significant actions resulting in positive impacts to the sustainability of our local community.
 These actions could have an impact over a short period of time or occur over an extended period.

-When/Where: The awarding ceremony will be held on Thursday, April 14th at the Native American Cultural Center.
+When/Where: The awarding ceremony will be held on Thursday, April 14th at the Native American Cultural Center beginning at 5pm.
+Refreshments will be provided.

 Who can apply?
 Nominees do not have to be active members of the Environmental Caucus.
 Applicants must be members of NAU or the local community.

 Letters of nomination: If you choose to submit a letter of nomination, they should be submitted through the online form and include a statement describing the nominee’s role and activities, and the impact of their activities on the sustainability of our community.

 The following partial list of previous award winners provides some idea of the kinds of activities recognized in previous years, but nominees’ activities should not be limited to those on this list: